How to Remove a Chair Rail and Repair the Walls for Paint

 Let it dry and paint right over it!

 Removing a Chair Rail

-You should use a fine-grit sandpaper.
+You should use fine-grit sandpaper.
 I used a fine grit sanding block that I only use for drywall and spackle repairs.

 Removing the Chair Rails from the Walls

 Demo is the fun part.